 - Policy type

-- Term length
+- Term duration

-Estimate your coverage needs
+Estimate your coverage needs.

 Compare quotes

-Buy early
+Buy early.